Q. DO YOU HAVE A PROSTAFF?

 If you're mainly encountering quail or woodcock with a few pheasant and the errant woodie mixed in, consider dropping down to a #7.
 That’ll up your pattern’s pellet count and trust us, many a rooster has been taken with a copper-plated BOSS #7 and a proper lead.

-By surrounding our bismuth with a thin layer of copper, there’s significantly less pellet fragmentation vs. unplated bismuth.
+A. By surrounding our bismuth with a thin layer of copper, there’s significantly less pellet fragmentation vs. unplated bismuth.
 Copper plating also lessens pellet drag when entering the meat.
 This gives you 15% better shot penetration for quicker, cleaner, more ethical kills.

-With bismuth weighing in at a massive 9.6 g/cc vs. steel at a mere 7.8, bismuth just smashes harder.
+A. With bismuth weighing in at a massive 9.6 g/cc vs. steel at a mere 7.8, bismuth just smashes harder.
 It also penetrates deeper—and both factors help significantly decrease crippling.

 We'd argue copper-plated BOSS pencils out more economically, too.
 Dig this: If you square up on a bird with copper-plated BOSS’s exceptional pattern density, it’s a one-and-done deal.
 Squeeze.
 Dead.
 But at roughly $1.30 a BOSS shell vs. steel shells at $.80, it’s easy to think steel’s the better value.
 Until you wing a bird with steel and cycle through the next six steel shells chasing it around the marsh.
 Now, that sweet deal on cheap steel just cost you almost 5 bucks, a pair of sweat-soaked waders and the better part of 30 minutes in primetime.
 Not such a good deal after all, eh?

-Technically, yes.
-But only in our 10-gauge lineup because the 10-ga was designed around the 3 ½” shell length and we’re all about honoring firearm history.
-Again, for most waterfowling scenarios, any BOSSman will tell you a 2 ¾” BOSS Shorty is more than enough.
+A. Technically, yes.
+But only in our 10-gauge lineup because the 10-ga was designed around the 3 ½" shell length and we’re all about honoring firearm history.
+Again, for most waterfowling scenarios, any BOSSman will tell you a 2 ¾" BOSS Shorty is more than enough.

-Not yet, as shipping ammunition to Canada is currently not allowed.
+A. Not yet, as shipping ammunition to Canada is currently not allowed.
 We’re working on a way to get copper-plated devastation into the hands of the BOSS brethren to our North.
 Cross fingers.
 Stay tuned.

-That’d be a negative — here’s why:
+A. That'd be a negative — here’s why:

 A box store tends to mark their wholesale prices up roughly 100% — fact.
 A cost increase like that might put a premium shell like BOSS out-of-reach for most hard-working Americans.
 Not cool.